ElBretzel/dotfiles/README.md

 # Display Manager

-If you use a display manager like Lightdm, you must create a desktop entry
+If you use another display manager than Lightdm, you must create a desktop entry
+Here is the desktop entry created for Lightdm:

 ```
 echo "[Desktop Entry]\